1

 “Fuhehe, heh, I'm doing it then.
 Hehe.”

 It really was an absurd idea.
-For surfers, gill nets or drift nets are usually deployed, and anyone else would dismiss a claim of being able to net 10 hai as nonsense.
-If Terra had suggested that to any of her previous partners, they certainly would have been dumbfounded.
-Moreover, netting surfers with a purse seine was something no one would have thought to do, but they were about to do just that.
+Gill nets or drift nets are usually deployed for surfers, and anyone else would dismiss a claim of being able to net 10 hai as nonsense.
+If Terra had suggested it to any of her previous partners, they certainly would have been dumbfounded.
+Netting surfers with a purse seine was something absolutely no one else would have thought of, but they were about to do just that.

 Their ship then left the planet's thin stratosphere, cutting down through the fifty kilometer thick tropopause before finally piercing into the troposphere, now in front of the neatly aligned fin-form clouds.

 The gas giant Fat Beach Ball had an impressive 140,000 kilometer diameter and an impressively dense atmosphere to match.
-So dense, the wind and storms on the orb of compressed gas occupied a different dimension from outer space entirely.
+So dense, the wind and storms on the orb of compressed gas were in a different dimension from outer space altogether.

-Its atmosphere consists of harmless water clouds, deathly poisonous hydrazine clouds and dusty sulfur and red phosphorus clouds — spiraling on unbreathable hydrogen and helium winds at nightmarish speeds of 400 km/h.
+The clouds of its atmosphere consists of harmless water, deathly poisonous hydrazine, ammonia, dusty sulfur and red phosphorus—all spiraling on unbreathable hydrogen and helium winds at nightmarish speeds of 400 km/h.
 Carelessly descending into the planet with tin can interstellar or planetary ships would leave you sanded down and your intakes clogged with powder.
-Deep in the atmosphere resided a sea of supercritical hydrogen, marking the terminus.
-There, only a 4000 ATM hell existed — a place from which no one had ever returned.
+Residing deep in the atmosphere was a sea of supercritical hydrogen, the terminal point.
+Only a 4000 ATM hell existed there—a place from which no one had ever returned.

-The early Circs, with their convertible wing technology still in its early stages and fearing that hell, navigated small ships weighing no more than 1000 tonnes at safe speeds.
+The early Circs, with their convertible wing technology still in its early stages and fearing that hell, navigated at safe speeds with small ships weighing no more than 1000 tonnes.
 It was like they hadn’t really been living, flying that slowly, which made it hard not to feel pity for them.

 The current Circs soared the skies with pillar boats.

-This was the biggest difference from their past — pillar boats changed shapes.
-They had a flat shape while generating solar power in outer space, assumed a shape similar to a mushroom in their inertial state, and when entering the atmosphere, took on a bullet-like aerodynamic shape.
+Pillar boats changed shapes; this was the biggest difference from the past.
+They had a flat shape while generating solar power in outer space, assumed a shape similar to a parasol mushroom during inertia naviagtion through the debris strike zone, and took on a bullet-like aerodynamic shape when entering the atmosphere.
 Their length and mass surpassed 100 meters and 20,000 tonnes, respectively, and the most powerful of them reached almost 50,000 tonnes.

-Those boats were made almost entirely of All Mass Convertible Clay.
+Those boats were almost entirely All Mass Convertible (AMC) Clay.

-Now fifty kilometers away from the school, Terra closed her eyes and took a deep breath.
+Now fifty kilometers from the school, Terra closed her eyes and took a deep breath.
 As if handling a potter's wheel, she placed her arms in front of her chest, then relaxed and floated in the biofluid gel.
 Decompression.
-Expanding the imagination and drawing a clear picture.
-Widening, stretching, knitting the boat around themselves almost like another limb, shaping and manipulating it freely.
+Expand the imagination and draw a clear picture.
+Widen, stretch, knit the boat around yourself like another limb, shaping and manipulating it freely.

-“10 seconds until contact!” exclaimed Diode.
-An advanced imaging system projected the stimuli directly into their visual cortex, giving them a 360º field of vision with multifrequency images overlapping one another.
+“10 seconds to contact!” exclaimed Diode.
+An advanced imaging system projected stimuli directly into their visual cortex, giving them a 360º field of vision with overlapping multifrequency images.
 The school was now clearly visible.

-Besshu had diverse morphologies, some spindle-shaped, others blade-, rope-, bag-, or even net-shaped.
-Their quarry was of the blade sort, silver in colour and resembling butter knives – a tell-tale sign they were surfers.
+Besshu had diverse morphologies, some spindle-shaped, others blade, rope, bag, or even net-shaped.
+Their quarry was of the blade sort, silver in color and resembling butter knives—a tell-tale sign they were surfers.
 Their tails faced the pillar boat as they made their escape at top speed.

-They couldn’t count the exact number of fish, but from the side it looked like there were around two hundred.
+They couldn’t count the exact number of fish, but just from the side alone they could see around two hundred.
 Deeper within the school, there could be a thousand or even two thousand.

 Without giving weight to any of those worries, Terra began her work.

-Two otter boards detached from the hull's left and right sides, knocking around in the wind as the boat sailed at supersonic speeds.
+Two otter boards detached from the hull's left and right sides, and in the blink of an eye, flew into the distance as they caught the supersonic draft.
 Tied to them were strong ropes, spinning a net as they spooled out.

-In this manner, the net was completely woven by the decompa — net stowage didn’t exist; the nets used the pillar boat's hull.
+The net was comlpetely woven by the decompa in this way.
+Net stowage didn’t exist; they were sourced on-site from the pillar boat's hull.
 They were made as needed, their spinning and weaving happening so incredibly fast it was easy to miss.

-It spread like a fine pure white lace from the back of the pink pillar boat.
+The net spread from the back of the pink pillar boat like pure white fine lace.

-The sea spray above spread like wings.
+Sea spray spread above like wings.
 The long curtain school of besshu, surprised by the pillar boat blowing past them, darted left and right.
-The scene around them looked as if a blade had been snapped, or better yet, like a zipper had opened.
+The scene around them looked as if a blade had been swung, or better yet, like a zipper had opening.

-Terra was deep in a state of decompression, grinning at the spectacle.
+Terra was deep in a decompression state, grinning at the spectacle.
 She heard her partner speaking to herself.

 “The boat's too light...
 We haven’t caught anything yet?”

 It was true, they still hadn't caught anything.
 The net was still growing and unfurling.
-It wasn't a routine surfer trawl at all: Terra had devised a purse seine, and no one had ever tried it before.
+It wasn't a routine surfer trawl at all: Terra was devising a purse seine, something no one had ever tried before.

 “3, 2, 1, now!”